 Hummingbird Plants are deer resistant.

-Other Names: Uruguayan Firecracker Plant, Firecracker Flower
+Other Names: Uruguayan Firecracker Plant, Firecracker Flower, Hummingbird Bush Plant

 The plants are propagated by the division of the root ball of established plants.
+Or, take cuttings from established plants and root them.
+More on propagation from cuttings and rooting

 The plants do well in dry to slightly dry soils.
 We recommend you water them only during periods of drought.
 Avoid wet soil for any length of time, as the roots can rot in soggy soil.